jahlen/Planetzine/README.md

 Note that to support Azure Traffic Manager, you must select at least Sku S1.

 ### Test locally
-* Create the necessary services in Azure (either manually or by clicking the "Deploy to Azure button" above:
+* Create the necessary services in Azure (either manually or by clicking the "Deploy to Azure" button above:
   * Azure Cosmos DB account
   * One or more Azure Web Apps
   * Azure Traffic Manager